Smileys Surveys

 Let’s break that down piece by piece:

-The Happiness score is always rounded to the nearest whole number.
+The Happiness score is rounded to the nearest whole number.

 Let's say we have the following responses: